 This is my best advice based on my personal experience —and you can choose to take it if it feels right:

-1. Until you’re clear about your direction, be careful who you take advice from and surround yourself with
+1. Until you’re clear about your direction, be careful who you take advice from

 Other people can’t tell you: